-The Technology Commercialization Internship Program sponsored by the Office of Technology Transitions (OTT) provides paid opportunities for undergraduate students to explore and contribute to advances at the intersection of business and innovative technologies like machine learning, artificial intelligence, computing, data science and biofuels.
+The Technology Commercialization Internship Program (TCIP) sponsored by the Office of Technology Transitions (OTT) provides paid opportunities for undergraduate students to explore and contribute to advances at the intersection of business and innovative technologies.
 Students undergo intensive training as they join the U.S. Department of Energy’s (DOE's) world-class national laboratory system, boost entrepreneurial thinking, and explore market opportunities.

 As a program participant, you will:

 The Office of Technology Transitions (OTT) strongly believes in a diverse workforce for the next generation of technology commercialization professionals.
 The OTT Technology Commercialization Program supports DOE's Justice40 Initiative and DOE efforts to advance Diversity, Equity, Inclusion, and Accessibility.
 Hence, students from disadvantaged communities, underrepresented groups in science, technology, engineering, and mathematics (STEM), and Minority Serving Institutions are encouraged to apply.

 Visit https://orise.orau.gov/ott-internships/ for additional information.

 Internships will be for 10-12 consecutive weeks beginning on or about May 28, 2024.
 Length of the appointment will depend on the project assignment and mentor and student's availability.

 Review and Selection Process

 OTT will review applications for merit and relevance before mentors at national laboratories review applications to determine if there is a match between your knowledge, skills and interests and the available projects.
 OTT and mentors may contact you for interviews.
 Final selections will be made by a federal official from OTT.
 ORISE will notify selected candidates.
 The number of internships offer is contingent upon availability of funding.